-The assessment method consists of two pieces of assessment: 1) individual project (3,000 words report) and 2) group assignment.
+The assessment method consists of two pieces of assessment: 1) individual essay and 2) group assignment.

-The group assignment is either a presentation or a written assignment where students demonstrate insight into a key concept and how to apply it in a commercial context; In this respect, students should demonstrate critical understanding of the theory, the commercial research process and the commercial context on which it is based such as a corporate environment. .
+The group assignment is a presentation presentation where students demonstrate insight into a key concept and how to apply it in a commercial context; In this respect, students should demonstrate critical understanding of the theory, the commercial research process and the commercial context on which it is based such as a corporate environment. .
 The assessment strategy is consistent with the learning outcomes as it enables to assess the K+C+P skills.

 Formative assessment and feedback

 •Students will receive individual and group feedback during the module from the tutor.

 - Explain the multi-facet aspects of innovation and its relevance to the firm's competitive advantage;

 - Apply the theoretical models of innovation management to real business cases